 IAQ Issues in a LEED Building Part ONE

-At the end of February 2016, NBC ran a segment investigating whether the EPA region 9 building, at 75 Hawthorne Street in downtown San Francisco, was a Sick Building.
+At the end of February 2016, NBC ran a segment investigating whether the EPA Region 9 building, at 75 Hawthorne Street in downtown San Francisco, was a Sick Building.
 All answers pointed to yes.
-In the past two years 64% of the 139 employees surveyed thought the building was making them sick, complaining of headaches, dizziness, nausea, fatigue and throat irritation (amongst others) and IAQ issues.
-Fingers are being pointed at to who’s to blame.
-Workers blame the EPA while the EPA blames the management company Hines for not providing proper ventilation.
-Regardless of who should shoulder the responsibility, the perfectly ironic case of having the Environmental Protection Agency’s having IAQ issues in a LEED EBOM Platinum building cause illness, is something to examine.
+In the past two years 64% of the 139 employees surveyed thought the building was making them sick, complaining of headaches, dizziness, nausea, fatigue and throat irritation and other IAQ issues.
+Workers blame the EPA while the EPA blames the management company, Hines, for not providing proper ventilation.
+Regardless of who shoulders the responsibility, the Environmental Protection Agency’s IAQ issues in a LEED EBOM Platinum building causing illness, is worth examining.
 What went wrong and how can we learn from it?

-In order to meet LEED’s indoor air quality credit, a building can choose to have a flush out or be tested for VOCs.
+In order to meet LEED’s indoor air quality credit, a building can choose to perform a flush out or be tested for VOCs.
 The EPA building chose the flush out.
-A flush out can be done in two ways: before occupancy and post occupancy.
-If you are doing the former the GC must install new filtration media and flush out the building by pumping 14,000 cubic feet of outdoor air in for every square foot of floor area.
+A flush out can be done in two ways: before occupancy or post occupancy.
+If you are doing the former the general contractor must install new filtration media and flush out the building by pumping 14,000 cubic feet of outdoor air in for every square foot of floor area.
 This should be done while maintaining a temperature of at least 60 degrees F with a relative humidity no higher than 60%.
-The post occupancy option called the phase out flush – pumps 3500 cubic feet of outdoor air in for every square ft. of floor area, while maintaining a ventilation rate of 0.30 CFM.
+The post occupancy option, called a phase out flush, pumps 3500 cubic feet of outdoor air in for every square ft. of floor area, while maintaining a ventilation rate of 0.30 CFM.
 This is done until 14,000 cubic feet of outdoor air is pumped into the space.

 IAQ Issues and Air Circulation

-Safe to say both methods require that a tremendous amount of air circulate the building while expelling potentially contaminated indoor air.
-Manufacturers say that the majority of VOCs are emitted after a 7-10 day cure time, so one would think that the majority of VOCs would be removed from the EPA building either before or soon after occupancy.
-But this was not the case – recent testing revealed elevated levels of Toluene, Xylene, and Ethylbenzene, which are all carcinogenic VOCs.
-It is no surprise then that people have been reporting illness since the building was renovated in 2014.
+Both methods require that a tremendous amount of air circulate the building while expelling potentially contaminated indoor air.
+Manufacturers say that the majority of VOCs are emitted after a 7-10 day cure time, so one would think that the majority of VOCs would have been removed from the EPA building before or soon after occupancy.
+This was not the case; recent testing revealed elevated levels of toluene, xylene, and ethylbenzene, carcinogenic VOCs.
+It is no surprise that people have been reporting illness since the building was renovated in 2014.

-How is this possible?
-Was the flush out done wrong?
-Or is there something in the building that is still off gassing?
+Was the flush out performed incorrectly?
+Is there something in the building that is still off gassing?
 Perhaps it is both.
 LEED’s EBOM Materials and Resources credit MRc3 “Sustainable Purchasing- Facility Alterations and Additions”, (which 75 Hawthorne met) mandates the use of low emitting VOC products for base building materials permanently or semi-permanently installed.
 Some of these include, paints, sealants, and coatings.
 The credit however does not cover furniture.
 The furniture credit, which 75 Hawthorne also met, addresses how the materials are sourced, however it does not require furniture to meet any chemical standards.
 As a result, it is possible for furniture to have a fair amount of VOCs without anyone knowing.
-Nevertheless, wouldn’t the increased ventilation required to achieve LEED EBOM Platinum help to expel the majority of these VOCs?
+Nevertheless, wouldn’t the increased ventilation required to achieve LEED EBOM Platinum have helped to expel the majority of these VOCs?